New Government rules for higher and denser housing need to be incorporated into our District Plan.

 In addition, the National Policy Statement on Urban Development (NPS-UD) means Council is also required to allow housing of at least six storeys within walking distance of our train stations, the CBD and the Petone commercial area.
 More housing (also known as intensification) may also be allowed in residential areas such as the suburban centres of Avalon, Eastbourne, Moera, Stokes Valley and Wainuiomata.

-These changes legally need to be incorporated into our District Plan as a Plan Change, which is separate from the current review of the entire District Plan.
+These changes legally needed to be incorporated into our District Plan as a Plan Change, which is separate from the current review of the entire District Plan.

 Council may limit these new rules only in specific circumstances such as identified areas with natural hazards, heritage areas, or sites of significance to Māori.
 These specific circumstances are known as “qualifying matters”.

-The proposed plan change aims to improve housing supply and affordability and means fewer restrictions on development.
-While the significant parts of the plan change are mandated by the legislation, there are some factors that the public can influence.
+The plan change aimed to improve housing supply and affordability and means fewer restrictions on development.
+While the significant parts of the plan change are mandated by the legislation, there are some factors that the public were able to influence.

-Some parts of Proposed Plan Change 56 take immediate legal effect from 18 August 2022.
-Read the Summary of Immediate Legal Effect Information (PDF 151 KB) which provides guidance for plan users on which parts of the Proposed Plan Change take immediate legal effect.
+Some parts of Plan Change 56 took immediate legal effect from 18 August 2022 to 21 September 2023.
+Read the Summary of Immediate Legal Effect Information for the legal status of rules during that time.

-Documents associated with the hearing, including the Council Officer Report, can be found below under Hearing.
+Documents associated with the plan change and hearing can be found below.

 1) A new High Density Residential zone proposes: